lsst-dm/jenkins-dm-jobs/seeds/README.md

      all the plugins.
         ![](../runbook/images/jenkins4.png)
    * Click `Restart Jenkins when installation is complete and no jobs are running` in the next window.
-(Cancel any jobs if you haven't before).
+(Cancel any jobs if you haven't done so).
    * Wait for Jenkins to restart -- if it does not restart, navigate back to the home page and click `Restart Safely`.